TexasEscapes.com Texas Escapes Online Magazine: Travel and History

 Texas state Line

-Photo by Jason Penney
+Photo Courtesy Jason Penney

 Thanks to Jason Penney, we have more photos of Dell City than the Handbook of Texas has text.
 According to the Handbook of Texas Online, the town was started "sometime before 1949 when a post office was established there."
-There is no information on who the town is named after, but we'll ask around.

 The population was a little less than 200 in the early 50s, and peaked just short of 1000 in the early 60s.
 An estimated 40,000 acres are irrigated and onions, tomatoes and cotton were the principal crops.